-As a property sourcer, you can expect to earn a finder fee of between one and five thousand pounds a deal… and that’s quite a spread.
-To calculate where you are on that spectrum you have to ask yourself a few questions.
+As a property sourcer, you can expect to earn a finder fee of between one and five thousand pounds a deal... and that's quite a spread.
+To calculate what you are worth you need to ask yourself a few questions.
 What is my time worth?
-How much work am I prepared to put in to develop the deal?
-And what is the true value of the deal to an investor?
+How much work am I prepared to work?
+And exactly how much value am I providing?

 [0.42] How much are you worth?